 This post is part of the 31 days of STEM activities for kids series.
 See the other posts here!

-For this science project, we decided to go classic with the bread mold experiment.
+For today’s version of science experiments for kids, we decided to go classic with the bread mold experiment.
 Although not as flashy as some of our other STEM projects, it was probably more educational than some others.
 Monkey enjoyed seeing how long it took for mold to grow on various forms of bread.

 The Bread Mold Experiment